wimdetroyer/study-notes/java-concurrency-in-practice.md

 - set ...

 To wrap an existing list in a synchronized variant.
-A synchronized collection ensures that all public methods are synchronized: only max 1 thread at a time can access the collections' state.
+A synchronized collection ensures that all public methods are synchronized: this also implies that ALWAYS only max 1 thread at a time can access the collections' state & methods....

 ####  Problems